Virginia Tech® home

 HPAC Registration and FAQ

-In order to register for an account with the Honors Peer Advising Center, you must understand and agree to the following policies:
+In order to utilize the Honors Peer Advising Center, you must understand and agree to the following policies:

 GENERAL